StephenWhittington/Fullstack-Milestone-Project/README.md

 ## Bugs And Problems

-I havent come across any bugs yet but more problems with adding different apps to my project but due to time frame havent got enough time to add them before submission which is why i have focused on the core aspect having a user sign up and purchase an artifact with no errors.
+I havent come across any bugs yet but more problems with adding different apps to my project but due to time frame, I havent got enough time to add them before submission which is why i have focused on the core aspect having a user sign up and purchase an artifact with no errors.

 I have had a problem with the django testing framework when i try to do my tests i get an